“Back to School”

 nd limit “plugged in” time.
 Spending less time playing video games or texting will also help kids stay active and better able to focus on academics and “real time” with friends.

 Ongoing communication between students and parents will also help kids succeed in school.
 Parents who encourage and support open lines of communication allow kids to express concerns or problems they are having, come up with solutions, and even set goals they would like to meet.
-Choosing realistic, yet challenging, goals to work tIMG_8827oward is a great way to empower kids.
+Choosing realistic, yet challenging, goals to work toward is a great way to empower kids.
 The goal may be academic or sports oriented, auditioning for a theatre group, or improving grades in a certain subject.
 The purpose of the goal is to have something positive to work toward and persevere, to build confident, and have an end product to feel proud of.
 Students that meet their goals and celebrate their strengths will have the self-confidence to take on challenges in all areas of life.

 School is a place where kids learn and grow academically, but like summer camp, school also provides an environment to develop friendships, learn responsibility, become a team player and communicate effectively.
 Commitment to managing the school year takes effort from the entire family, but raising a well adjusted, responsible and confident child is worth the effort.